Navdevl/turbohustle/content/blog/water-methanol-injection---a-octane-booster.md

 ##### Step 5

 After setting the proper AFR calibrating ignition timings is important.
 Advance the timing by 2 degrees until the power gets reduced or  detonation occurs and retard it by 2 degrees.

+### Element of Danger

+As long as everything works fine the water-methanol injection is going to pour out valuable pour at the top end.
+But a faulty water methanol injection may result in the great danger of engine damage.
+The air-fuel ratio is tuned to its leaner side and the ignition timings are set very aggressively due to the injection of water-methanol.
+So if the water-methanol injection does not take place as it should, then there is a very high possibility of engine knock.
+Advanced Water methanol injection systems are capable of detecting the fault and make the engine to run in some fail-safe modes.
+The most common method of avoiding engine damage is to open the waste gate of the turbocharger so the engine does not attain the boost pressure which in turn will avoid the initiation of water-methanol injection.
+Or having different tunes for different operating conditions may also help in avoiding critical situations.

+### Conclusion

+By implementing water-methanol injection its possible to make the pump gas with a lower octane rating into a racing fuel with high octane rating.